Learn everything about the second wines and second labels of Bordeaux.

 However, at Chateau Lafleur, they produce a second label, Pensees de Lafleur.
 At Lafleur, they consider it their proper Pomerol, because the blend is more typical of the region than the blend they use for their Grand vin.

 Chateau L’Eglise Clinet makes Petit Eglise and starting with the 2009 vintage, Chateau Trotanoy began producing a second wine as well.
 Interestingly at Chateau d’Yquem, there is no second wine.
 The declassified lots of d’Yquem are placed into a generic wine labeled Sauternes, which is sold to employees of the chateau.

 If you want to enjoy the best second wines or second label Bordeaux wines, this is a great tip for you.
 Look for the chateau that declassifies the largest amount of their harvest and places that into their second wine.
 Keep in mind, it wasn’t too long ago that those same grapes would have been placed into the estates top wine!

 Some estates include a higher percentage of their harvest than others in their top wine.
 Properties that are truly concerned with making the best wine possible, will declassify the amount of the harvest necessary to make the best Grand vin possible and will place their remaining grapes into their second wine.
 This could be 50% or more of the harvest and the top chateau.

-Please notice, I said “most,” and not all second wines.
-But even with the best second label Bordeaux wines, they are not meant in the majority of cases for long term cellaring.
+However, please note that even with the best second label Bordeaux wines, they are not meant in the majority of cases for long term cellaring.
 Drink them young and enjoy.